cphoover/sync-github/README.md

 ```

 ## TODO
+* BUG: either use index aliases so we are populating a fresh index each time...
+Or keep track of repo ids we are getting each time and delete where not in id stack.
 * handle errors better
 * add exponential backoff in case of github request failures (or api send failures)